 Why are sealed classes faster in C#?
 And should I seal them?

 Sealing a class means basically it is forbidden to inherit from that specific class.
-If you try anyway you will get a compiler error.
-Where this is the main benefit you also get some performance improvements with it.
+If you try anyway, you will get a compiler error.
+This is the main benefit, and you also get some performance improvements with it.
 This article will show you why plus you get my personal take on sealed classes.
-One word of caution: The performance benefits are very very small and in almost all cases neglectable.
-You could I ask, why I am explaining that stuff then.
-Well because I like this nerdy stuff a lot and I'd like to know what is going on in the runtime when I do certain things.
+One word of caution: The performance benefits are very, very small and, in almost all cases, neglectable.
+You could ask why I am explaining that stuff, then.
+Well, because I like this nerdy stuff a lot, and I'd like to know what is going on in the runtime when I do certain things.

 virtual functions